How do you deal with tragedy and death that does not make sense?

 The following month, an ISIS leader about to get caught detonated a bomb inside his house that killed his household, including six children.
 For a lot of parents, it did not make sense.

-The youngest was Hudson Collins, who was baptized three days ago in the family’s pool.
-Their pastor described them with great character, deep faith, and unrelenting kindness and love for others.
+The youngest grandson, Hudson Collins, was baptized three days ago in the family’s pool.
+Their pastor described the family with deep faith and unrelenting kindness and love for others.

 Do we blame God?

 It’s easy to blame others or even God for not preventing tragedy.
-Unfortunately, we live in a fallen world where we have an enemy who seeks to devour, steal, kill or use us to advance his plan (John 10:10).
+Unfortunately, we live in a fallen world where an enemy seeks to devour, steal, kill, or use us to advance his plan (John 10:10).
 A time will come when evil will disappear, but that time is still to come when Jesus returns.